College of Pharmacy and Health Sciences

 Transfer Students and Internal Applicants Not Classified as Pre-Pharmacy

 Students who enter Butler University with 12 or more credit hours completed after high school graduation are classified as transfer students.
-Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the pharmacy program via the automatic advancement option.
+Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the Pharmacy Program via the Direct Pathway option.
 Pre-professional transfer students, as well as Butler University students not classified as pre-pharmacy upon entry into the University as first-year students (including changes of majors), may apply for admission into the P1 class on a competitive, space-available basis.
 Application through PharmCas is required.
-This process considers the student’s cumulative GPA for all course work completed at all universities, completion of a standardized writing prompt, and an attribute assessment through an interview.
+This process considers the student’s cumulative GPA for all course work completed at all universities, completion of an essay based on a standardized writing prompt, and an attribute assessment through an interview.